QJiePing/cs2103aug2014-w10-2j/README.txt

 =====
 addTask(Task toDo) : void
 deleteTask(Task toDo) : void
-viewList() : void
-viewCal() : void
+editTask(Task toDo) : void
-undo(int numOfTimes) : void         //numOfTimes is the number of commands in the stack to undo
+addDate(Task toDo, Date deadline) : void  //not sure about this functions param, and whether we want to have a date class viewList() : void viewCal() : void undo(int numOfTimes) : void         //numOfTimes is the number of commands in the stack to undo